 Designing Actionable Content Metrics with AI

-You should design metrics that tell you what to do next, who owns the outcome, and how the measure scales across formats.
+Design metrics that indicate the next steps, identify who is responsible for the results, and show how the measure works across different formats.
 Start with clear definitions, tie each metric to a decision or trigger, and use AI to enrich attribution and surface patterns you couldn’t see at scale.
 That combination moves metrics from vanity tracking to a decision system teams can act on daily.

 Metric Design Principles — Clarity, Actionability, and Scalability